Towards Chemically Accurate and Scalable Quantum Simulations on IQM Quantum Hardware: A Quantum-HPC Hybrid Approach: Conclusion

-Looking ahead, several natural extensions arise.
+Looking ahead, realizing the full potential of this pipeline requires several natural extensions.
 On the hardware side, scaling to larger and higher-fidelity QPUs will enable larger active spaces and reduce current circuit depth limitations.
-On the algorithmic side, improved error mitigation targeted at configuration recovery, more compact diagonalization subspace construction, and multi-reference ansatz initialization strategies could further enhance accuracy and scalability.
-Within embedding frameworks, moving beyond the 4 HOMO -- 4 LUMO truncation and exploring alternative fragmentation and bath construction schemes would open the door to simulations of proteins, metal-organic frameworks, and other industrially relevant systems.
-More broadly, the combination of SQD, chemically inspired hardware-efficient ansätze, and quantum-classical embedding demonstrated here provides a practical and extensible foundation for chemically accurate quantum simulation, along with a clear quantitative baseline for future hardware and algorithmic advances.
+On the algorithmic side, establishing the efficiency of quantum sampling beyond current state-of-the-art classical techniques~\cite{Reinholdt2025} and improved error mitigation targeted at configuration recovery~\cite{Weaving2025} would take precedence.
+Followed by the development of more compact construction of the diagonalization subspace~\cite{Yoo2026} and multi-reference ansatz initialization strategies~\cite{Wang2025}, could further enhance accuracy and scalability.
+Within embedding frameworks, moving beyond the 4 HOMO -- 4 LUMO truncation and exploring alternative fragmentation and bath construction schemes~\cite{Shajan2026} and pushing the sample-based quantum algorithms towards fault-tolerance~\cite{KSV2026} would open the door to economical and efficient simulations of protein-ligand complexes, metal-organic frameworks, and other industrially relevant systems.
+More broadly, the combination of sampling-based quantum algorithms, chemically inspired hardware-efficient ansätze, and embedding frameworks demonstrated here provides a practical and extensible foundation for chemically accurate quantum simulation, along with a clear quantitative baseline for future hardware and algorithmic advances.